AGI-LTI/rag-competition/index.md

   - LLM-as-a-judge evaluations
   - Real-time user feedback from our RAG-Arena

 **Action required:** All participants are required to submit a report detailing their system, methods, and results.
+The system report should be 2–4 page short paper following the NeurIPS short-paper format.
 Top-performing and innovative teams will be invited to present their work at our associated NeurIPS 2025 workshop.
-Further details on the report format and submission deadlines will be announced soon.

 ### Dec 6-7: **MMU-RAG Workshop at NeurIPS 2025**